urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 <a name="assumptions"></a>

-We can convert our surveys into mathematical equations by creating 'detection hitories'.
+We can convert our surveys into mathematical equations by creating 'detection histories'.
 These typically are formed as tables of '0's (no detection) and '1's (detection) over a series of sampling occasions.
+For example:

 <p float="center">
   <img src="./plots/det_hist.jpg" alt="Figure of two detection histories along with their mathematical counterparts" width="850" height="auto" />